ashismo/ashismo.github.com/_posts/spring/2015-05-22-Important-Concepts-of-the-Spring-Framework.md

 1. use hibernate validation (e.g. @NotNull, @Size etc) for the properties of the model bean
 2. Use @Valid, BindingResult in the method signature of the controller.
 3. BindingResult.hasErrors() methods to validate the model bean.
-<a href="http://ashismo.github.io/java-spring/2015/06/14/Spring-MVC-Validation/">Follow my another blog to understand this validation</a>
+<a href="http://ashismo.github.io/java-spring/2015/06/14/Spring-MVC-Validation/" target="_blank">Follow my another blog to understand this validation</a>

 ### Spring MVC interceptor